AscendingPassage.com HOME PAGE.

 We have nothing on earth in the least degree comparable to this

-energies in carrying these stones, which our machines now could not
+energies in carrying these stones over centuries, which our machines now could not

 the perspectives of pylons, colossi and obelisks, continuing always